-The Tralee & Blennerville Steam Railway was
+The Tralee & Blennerville Steam

 were withdrawn in 1939, and the line was effectively closed in

 In 1993, the section between Tralee and Blennerville Windmill was restored and reopened as a heritage railway, to maximise panoramas of the attractive surrounding countryside.
 The railway runs occasional steam services, though many trains are hauled by heritage diesels.